 Information plus an action plan are remarkably strong antidotes to anxiety.
 By the end of the session Joe’s anxiety was down to a manageable 1-2 level.
 With a clear and comprehensive plan of action for how to manage the situation he was facing, he felt confident that he would sleep well that night.

-Anxiety Treatments Case II: Chronic anxiety when nothing seemed to be wrong in her life.
+Case #2: Chronic Anxiety when nothing seemed to be wrong in her life.
+Treatment: Explore medical causes

 NPR’s Talk of the Nation on Friday August 10, 2012 included comments from a woman who suffered pervasive anxiety.
 One medication after the next failed to subdue it.